himjl/ptap/docs/docs.md

 ### 4. Select 'landingPage_MechanicalTurkMTS_to_SR.html'.

- This will bring you to a "landing page", which is basically a webpage where the inputs to ptap are stored in the user's "local storage", which is a modern version of the browser cache.
+ This will bring you to a "landing page", which is basically a webpage where the inputs to ptap are stored in the user's "local storage", which is a modern version of cookies.

  The landing page then redirects you to the main mkturk.html webpage.